 If non-surgical interventions fail to improve your carpal tunnel syndrome symptoms, the orthopaedic surgeons may recommend carpal tunnel release surgery.

-During the procedure, your surgeon severs the ligament that forms the roof of your carpal tunnel to alleviate pressure on the nerve.
+During the procedure, your surgeon will release the ligament that forms the roof of your carpal tunnel to create more room for the nerve and therefore take pressure off of the nerve.